Avoid Making a Costly Mistake When Interacting with the DEA; Contact Experienced Federal Attorneys

 Oberheiden, P.C. is a federal defense law firm with a robust record of success in health care criminal matters, including DEA surrenders, investigations, and enforcement proceedings.
 Because our firm is comprised of former federal prosecutors, we have significant experience for your case.
 Our goal is always to bring investigations to an end, keeping your licenses and DEA registration in good standing and protecting your reputation.

-Contact the experienced DEA defense attorneys at Oberheiden, P.C. today.
+Contact the experienced DEA surrenders attorneys at Oberheiden, P.C. today.

 Let the Adjudication Delays Work in Your Favor